angelariggs/angelariggs.github.io/_posts/2020-09-06-reverse-job-hunt.md

 These items are important aspects of company culture that I look for and would strive to maintain while I’m there.

 - **Psychological safety:** People feel safe advocating for their needs.
 People feel safe trying new things because they know mistakes aren’t punished.
 People feel safe asking questions and expecting honest answers.
-- **Authenticity > niceness:** Sometimes you have to have hard conversations, and that’s okay.
-The ability to hold those conversations in a respectful and meaningful way is what allows us to move forward and improve.
+- **Authenticity > niceness:** Companies that prioritize a facade of "niceness" often do so at the detriment of authentic conversations, meaningful feedback, and the ability to iterate or improve as needed. _Kind_ and _constructive_ aren't mutually exclusive, and a supportive company culture understands how to balance those traits.
 - **Collaboration:** Across departments and hierarchy, people consistently work together to solve problems, share knowledge, and create.
 - **Compassion:** People understand that there are identities outside of their own, especially if they benefit from intersections of inherent privilege.
-E.g. I’m a white straight cis able-bodied woman, which benefits me in many ways that I haven’t earned - so I have to be mindful about incorporating and understanding perspectives and experiences beyond my own default.
+E.g. I’m a white straight cis able-bodied woman, which benefits me in many ways that I haven’t earned - so I have to be mindful about incorporating perspectives and experiences beyond my own default.
 This applies to the people we work with, as well as the users we’re building things for.

 ### Pros